gibbok/typescript-book/tools/README.md

 To contribute to this e-book, follow these steps:

-* Update the main markdown file with your changes.
+* Update the main Markdown file with your changes.
 * Run `make check` to ensure the linter and other checks pass.
 * Preview the website locally with `make website-preview` to make sure it works as expected.
 * Generate the e-books by running `make books`.
 * Submit your PR and share your awesome contributions!